Pilot1782/Pilot1782/README.md

 - C++
     - (printed hello world a couple of times, but still can't add 0.2 and 0.1)
 - HTML
-    - Guys it's a language I swear
+    - Guys it's a language I swear, I'm not just using this to make my README seem more flushed out and better prepared.
 - PythOwO
     - (UwU)
 - PHP